FAQ

 • All overdue and current premium amounts must be submitted with the application for reinstatement.

-• The Insured (or its duly authorized representative) must submit monthly loss reports and experience data as requested by Spectrum.
+• The policyholder (or its duly authorized representative) must submit monthly loss reports and experience data as requested by Spectrum.

 • Spectrum’s receipt and deposit of overdue premium in connection with the application for reinstatement does not constitute acceptance of liability on behalf of the insurer.
 In the event Spectrum does not approve reinstatement, its sole obligation shall be to refund the unearned premium.